Welcome to another Wacky Workshops project – making a Mandrake.

 So I went over the whole thing with some Tough As Nails glue which is supposed to be weather-proof.

 I added some moss to the top of my mandrake’s head.

 The end result looks pretty creepy making it a perfect Halloween decoration.

-Happy crafting and have a glamorous week, Tamuria.
+Happy crafting and have a gleeful week, Tamuria.